Jason Jordan: Professional wrestling career

-WWE
+WWE (2011-present)

 Early career (2011–2015)

 Everhart was scouted from college by WWE's road agent, Gerald Brisco.
 He was recruited to participate in a WWE tryout in 2010 and was subsequently offered a WWE contract, but he held off from signing it until finishing his college degree.
 In July 2011, he signed a developmental contract with WWE and was sent to the developmental territory Florida Championship Wrestling (FCW), where he took the ring name, Jason Jordan.
 His first professional wrestling match was at an FCW live event on September 30, where he teamed with Abraham Washington in a losing effort against Big E Langston and Calvin Raines.
 He made his televised debut on the November 13 episode of FCW TV, teaming with Colin Cassady and Mike Dalton in a losing effort against The Ascension.
 Jordan continued to make sporadic appearances in FCW until the brand was replaced by NXT in 2012.
 Prior to this, he won the FCW Florida Tag Team Championship with CJ Parker at a live event on July 13, making him one half of the penultimate title-holders before the championship was deactivated.

-On the June 27, 2012 episode of NXT, Jordan made his NXT debut, losing to Jinder Mahal.
+On the June 27, 2012, episode of NXT, Jordan made his NXT debut, losing to Jinder Mahal.
 He continued to make further occasional appearances throughout 2012 and 2013.
 In April 2014, Jordan formed a tag team with Tye Dillinger, but the two found little success and split up in February 2015.